Bonifacio2/pacto-tutorial/README.md

 A Gemfile is a file used to define our ruby project's dependencies.

 You need to install o Bundler that provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed.
-Run `gem install bundler`.
+Run `sudo gem install bundler`.

 Now run a `bundle install`.
 This should install the dependencies you need to get pacto running.